canada-ca/open-source-logiciel-libre/en/guides/open-standards.md

-# Guidance on open standards
+# Guides for open standards